Cinderella: From Fabletown with Love: Plot

 The story centers on one of the covert espionage missions undertaken by Cinderella for Fabletown's government.
 Her latest assignment is to track and prevent the sale of magical items from the Fables' Homelands dimensions to "mundies", the non-magical people of Earth.
 Cindy's search takes her to Dubai where she encounters Aladdin, who is on a similar mission for the Arabian Fables.
 The two are initially at odds but soon become friends and eventually, lovers.
 The series also introduces several of Cinderella's agents, whom she can call upon with a magic bracelet.
 These include Puss in Boots, Jenny Wren (the former love of the deceased Cock Robin), and Dickory (a mouse with power over time and clocks).

 The source of the illegal sales proves to be a trio of liberated concubines from the Arabian Fable Homeland, hoping to profit from the capitalistic mundy world.
-However, they are working for an unseen employer.
+They, however, are working for an unseen employer.
 Following a lead, Cinderella and her allies travel to Ultima Thule, a frigid Fable world controlled by a totalitarian government that forces everyone to smile on threat of physical harm.
 The mastermind behind the scheme proves to be Cinderella's Fairy Godmother, who is now ruling Ultima Thule and has become overzealous in her attempts to make the world pleasant.
 Cindy and her allies are able to stop her plans thanks to Dickory, who causes time in Ultima Thule to speed up to midnight, the hour when the Godmother's magic wears off.

 The series features a sub-plot involving Crispin Cordwainer, Cinderella's assistant at the Fabletown shoe store she operates as a cover for her spy activities.
 Crispin proves to be the famous cobbler of The Elves and the Shoemaker and still maintains a business relationship with the Elves.
 The magical shoes he commissions them to make cause problems for the people of Fabletown, who are unable to stop dancing, jogging, or moving while wearing the shoes.
 This is cleared up when the shoes are transferred safely to injured Fables.
 Those who cannot walk would enjoy periods of magical movement.